Who wrote the Bible and which translation can we trust?

 The Bodmer Papyri and Bodmer Papyri II

-Manuscripts are dating from AD 150 to 200.
-These various parts of the New Testament, discovered in Egypt, now exist in the Bodmer Library of World Literature.
-Other significant collections include the Codex Alexandrinus, which is an Egyptian text circa AD 450, the Codex Ephraemi, and the Oxyrhynchus Papyri.
+New Testament texts were discovered in these manuscripts, dated 150 to 200 A.D.
+They were found in Egypt and now lept at the Bodmer Library of World Literature.
+Other significant collections include the Codex Alexandrinus, an Egyptian text circa AD 450, the Codex Ephraemi, and the Oxyrhynchus Papyri.

 Notable Latin versions of Scripture include the Itala Version completed around AD 200 in the North Africa region, the Wurzburg Palimpsest Codex circa AD 450, and the Lyons Codex from about AD 650.
 The most famous Latin version is Jerome’s Vulgate from AD 390-404.

 There are more than a hundred versions of the Bible from several religious sects and denominations, but not all Bible translations or text should be trusted.
-Some of these Bible include insertions and extra-biblical sources that are not considered of God.
-Other religious group goes as far as to change the intended use of specific passages to justify their unbiblical spiritual practice.
+Some of these Bibles include insertions and extra-biblical sources that go against the teachings of Jesus’ apostles.

-The N.I.V. to date is the most popular version because it can easily be understood.
+The N.I.V. is the most popular version because it can easily be understood.
 However, most serious Bible readers consider it oversimplified and have veered from the King James version, more so from the Hebrew & Greek texts.
-Most Christian Pastors use NASB, ESV, and the rising popularity of HCSB.
+Most Christian Pastors use NASB, HCSB, and Legacy Standard Bible.